PenitentTangent/CriticalMassApplication/README.md

     - I created this tool entirely by myself, so all the code/gui was done by me.
     - I had to design a simple python script to first be able to recursively walk through a directory, open cs files, write, and close.
     - Once I had this functionality (tested through CMD), I began the GUI.
-    - I used PyQT to create the GUI all by code (I didnt use the QT Designer at all!).
+    - I used PyQT to create the GUI all by code (I didnt use QT Designer).
     - I also later decided to implement some code to allow the changes to be commited to perforce changelists.

     Additional Notes
     - I've removed company-sensitive comments/code from the project and made a version which you can try out yourself!
-    - While I havent quite finished it, when I get some more time I'm extending the functionality by allowing the user to select multiple filetypes they wish to copyright (.cs, .txt, cpp, .py etc...).
-Its as simple as passing in a list of these filetypes and having to make some of my codes in to iterative for loops.
+    - While I haven't quite finished it, when I get some more time I'm extending the functionality by allowing the user to select multiple filetypes they wish to copyright (.cs, .txt, cpp, .py etc...).
+It's as simple as passing in a list of these filetypes and havingto make some of my codes in to iterative for loops.
 I just havent finished it up yet.

-3. ARDUINO ENVIRONMENT SENSITIVE / CAPTURE-THE-FLAG ROBOT
+3. ARDUINO -  ENVIRONMENT-SENSITIVE / CAPTURE-THE-FLAG ROBOT

     Description/Context
     - One my recent facinations has been with robotics.
 I only recently (maybe a year and half?) started to play around with Arduinos.
-    It's really interesting to me because it really challenges me to flip my way of thinking as a programmer.
-With mechanics, and real-life physics coming into play, I love the challenge of trying to make code harmonize with machinery/design (in this case Arduinos, simple motors, and Lego structures).
+    It's really interesting to me because it challenges me to flip my way of thinking as a programmer.
+With mechanics/real-life physics coming into play, I love the challenge of trying to make code harmonize with machinery/design (in this case Arduinos, simple motors, and Lego structures).
-    - I got introduced to arduinos/lego robots in one of my classes.
+    - I got introduced to Arduinos/lego robots in one of my classes.
 So after that class finished, I took my materials, scavenged some code, and starting working on some new and improved robots >:)

     My Role/Contributions
     - I've written a basic script in Arduino's IDE (C-esque).
 This includes functionalities for communicating with: